dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/nuget-packages.md

 Use of tooling for [EF Core migrations](xref:core/managing-schemas/migrations/index) and [reverse engineering (scaffolding) from an existing database](xref:core/managing-schemas/scaffolding) requires installation of the appropriate tooling package:

+- [dotnet-ef](https://www.nuget.org/packages/dotnet-ef/) for cross-platform command line tooling
+- [Microsoft.EntityFrameworkCore.Tasks](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tasks/) for MSBuild tasks allowing build-time integration.
 - [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools/) for PowerShell tooling that works in the Visual Studio [Package Manager Console](/nuget/consume-packages/install-use-packages-powershell)
-- [dotnet-ef](https://www.nuget.org/packages/dotnet-ef/) and [Microsoft.EntityFrameworkCore.Design](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Design/) for cross-platform command line tooling

 See [Entity Framework Core Tools Reference](xref:core/cli/index) for more information on using EF Core tooling, including how to correctly install the `dotnet-ef` tool in a project or globally.